alissatroiano/team-11/README.md

 ## CONTROLS AND GAME RULES

 ## TYPOGRAPHY
-- The share tech mono font has been selected as I feel as though it has a star wars feel to it
+- The star wars font and share tech mono font has been selected.
 - Most of the content is white text and a dark background or black with a white background.

 ## FEATURES